 Required Role.
-Under the leadership of Workforce Solutions, the Operator is required to coordinate the delivery of partner program services in the local service delivery system, ensuring a seamless distribution of career services, training services, and other employment-related services provided by required and additional partner programs offered in the local area.
+The Operator is required to coordinate the delivery of partner program services in the local service delivery system, ensuring a seamless distribution of career services, training services, and other employment-related services provided by required and additional partner programs offered in the local area.